 An understanding of how their subjects at school link with the world of work and the importance of both employability skills and qualifications when entering the work force

 We use internally and externally produced reports to assess the impact of our careers education, information, advice and guidance.
 These include:

-- compare destinations of Pupil Premium students to those of the overall cohort and non-Pupil Premium students
+compare destinations of student Premium students to those of the overall cohort and non-student Premium students

 We also use :

 the Careers and Enterprise Company Compass tool to evaluate our provision and assess whether we are meeting the 8 recommended Gatsby Benchmarks.
 This report is run every term.

 The school has excellent relationships with a number of local and national employers, and this provides opportunities such work place visits, mock-interviews and workshops are available for students to access.